djknit/bamazon/README.md

 * Allows users view order history with options for filtering orders.

 ## Developer
 This project is developed and maintained by David Knittel.

-Any and all questions, comments, suggestions, or proposed contributions are welcome.
+Any and all questions, comments, suggestions, and/or proposed contributions are welcome.
 * [Email me (djknit@gmail.com)](mailto:djknit@gmail.com)
 * Visit my [webpage](https://djknit.github.io) or go directly to my [portfolio](https://djknit.github.io/portfolio.html)
 * Visit my [GitHub profile](https://github.com/djknit)